Save money series-part 1

 4. Round up your spare change!

-My parents used to have this large wood box that they would throw change in, there was probably on average $100 in there!
+My parents used to have this large wooden box that they would throw change in.
+I would guess at any given time there was probably $100 in there!
 My husband and I keep a change jar in our bedroom and throw all of our spare change in there.
-It is mostly change from him, but it can really add up.
+My husband contributes most of the change, but it can really add up.
 I think last time I cashed it in, which was somewhere between 6-12 months of accumulated change, there was close to $55 in there!
 Cha-Ching!

 5. Don’t buy new clothes